top of page

 Transparency

-As a member of the three person Board of Assessors, Tom Callahan will ensure that every resident, especially our senior citizens, knows where to go to file a request for abatement or tax deferral.
+As a member of the three-person Board of Assessors, Tom Callahan will work to ensure that every resident—especially our aging adults—knows where to turn to request a tax abatement or apply for a tax deferral.

 Fairness